j9t/little-books/manuscript/html-css-coding-guidelines.md

 Many of these guidelines are quality rather than preference guidelines.
 We’ll keep with a bit more than just the minima: with what (not) to do in what scope, examples that illustrate each point, a rationale, and that with just the detail we need.

-(Legal note: The following guidelines are a derivative of the [HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) by [Google](https://www.google.com/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) by Jens Oliver Meiert.)
+(Legal note: The following guidelines are a derivative of the [HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) by [Google](https://www.google.com/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).)

 ### General